INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 So, first of all, welcome back to Finland.
 It’s been over two years since the last visit, and a lot of things have happened and changed since then.
 You’ve got a new album, a new line-up, but to start with, you’ve now decided not to play any Thin Lizzy songs at your gigs, so will Black Star Riders finally stand on their own feet, without the Lizzy ghost?

-Robbie Crane: Yeah, yeah, I would– first of all I would say definitely not a curse to have anything involved with Thin Lizzy.
-I think it’s a blessing that we have Scott Gorham in the band and that great history of Lizzy, and that sound that Scott created with Lizzy, that he’s brought to this band.
-He’s a predominant writer in all of our records, and I think that that’s the first thing I would say to any of that.
-But the coolest thing about the band where it sits now in 2019 as opposed to where we were at in ’14 or ’13 or ’12 or wherever, is that I think we have these great new guys that have come into the band, infused a great new energy to the band, Christian Martucci, who is right here in front of me, give a clap for the boy.
-And Chad Szeliga, our drummer, who joined the band in 2017 at the beginning of the “Heavy Fire” tour.
+Robbie Crane: Yeah, yeah, I would– first of all, I would say definitely not a curse to have anything involved with Thin Lizzy.
+I think it’s a blessing that we have Scott Gorham in the band and that great history of Lizzy, and that sound that Scott created with Lizzy that he’s brought to this band.
+He’s a predominant writer in all of our records, and I think that’s the first thing I would say to any of that.
+But the most remarkable thing about the band where it sits now in 2019 as opposed to where we were at in ’14 or ’13 or ’12 or wherever, is that I think we have these great new guys that have come into the band, infused great new energy to the band, Christian Martucci, who is right here in front of me, give a clap for the boy.
+And Chad Szeliga, our drummer, joined the band in 2017 at the beginning of the “Heavy Fire” tour.
 I think Chad brought a lot to the band that I don’t think really showed up until we actually got into recording the ANOTHER STATE OF GRACE record.
-And once Chad was able to be Chad and to do what Chad does, and Christian brought these great songs, and him and Ricky joined together, and Scott, in the song-writing process I think it really helped the band just without any prior motivations or anything, just naturally elevate to where we created a record that I think people are feeling connected to.
+And once Chad was able to be Chad and do what Chad does, Christian brought these great songs, and he and Ricky joined together.
+In the songwriting process, Scott really helped the band just without any prior motivations or anything, slightly elevating where we created a record that I think people feel connected to.

-When I first heard that Black Star Riders was going to make a new album with the former and current members of Black Label Society and Stone Sour, it didn’t sound like a good idea [laughter].
+When I first heard that Black Star Riders was going to make a new album with the former and current Black Label Society and Stone Sour members, it didn’t sound like a good idea [laughter].
 But to be honest, I was positively surprised when I first heard the ANOTHER STATE OF GRACE.
-To be honest, all of my favorite songs on the new album, are co-written by Christian.
+To be honest, all of my favorite songs on the new album are co-written by Christian.
 “Laughs”